stencho/ShareHole/README.md

 ## ShareHole
 An HTTP file server for sharing directories with low (but not zero) security, and a focus on security through extreme obscurity and minimization of features.
 It does not support POST requests, it's incapable of sharing files outside of user-defined shares, and it can't modify anything on disk except the server config file.
-Very asynchronous.

 ### Requirements
 FFMpeg, ImageMagick, and Ghostscript

 ### Configuration and usage
 Use the -c command line argument to set the current config directory.
+Default is "config"

 ShareHole uses a "passdir", a directory which goes at the start of the URL, to let the server know you're cool.
 The default is "loot", so you would access a share called "share" though "example.com:8080/loot/share/".